Pippin (musical): Proposed feature film

 In 2003, Miramax acquired the feature film rights for Pippin, following the success of the film adaptation of the musical Chicago.

 It was announced in April 2013 that The Weinstein Company has set director/screenwriter James Ponsoldt to pen and adapt the film.
 In December 2014, Craig Zadan announced that his next project with coproducer Neil Meron would be Pippin, to be produced for The Weinstein Company.
-In April 2018, the film rights have quietly reverted to Schwartz following The Weinstein Company's bankruptcy filing with the project being shopped to other studios.
+In April 2018, the film rights quietly reverted to Schwartz following The Weinstein Company's bankruptcy filing with the project being shopped to other studios.